-All day service attendees and/or their carers are being contacted by the hub practitioners to discuss with them of the new guidelines and to complete further individual risk assessments.
+All day service attendees and/or their carers have been contacted by the hub practitioners to discuss with them of the new guidelines and to complete further individual risk assessments.
 Service Users choosing or not able to attend have been assured that this will not jeopardise their place moving forwards.
+A joint decision by attendees, carers/ family and colleagues was taken to close No limits due to the extreme vulnerability of those that attend.
+Staff at the centre are continuing to offer support remotely.
+Other day centres have remained open.

-We are revisiting establishment risk assessments for all open day services to ensure they still meet covid secure guidelines under the new national lockdown.
+We have revisited the establishment risk assessments for all open day services to ensure they all continue to meet covid secure guidelines under the new national lockdown.